 I did some animal rights activism in the late 80s and somehow missed the vegan memo.

 I would eat vegetarian cheese but would still wear leather.
 I thought I was pretty cool.
 Then I went to a demonstration in Oxford, UK.
 They would bring activists from all across the country on coaches to protest against this farm that was breeding kittens for vivisection.

-It got a lot of media coverage and I wanted to get involved.
-So I got on a bus to go the demonstration.
-On the coach I sat next to this lovely woman by the name of Kay Holder who was a school teacher at the time.
+It got a lot of media coverage, and I wanted to get involved.
+So I got on a bus to go to the demonstration.
+On the coach, I sat next to this lovely woman by the name of Kay Holder who was a school teacher at the time.
 With events like this, people can sometimes get a bit abusive or aggressive when you hand out leaflets.
 Kay would always remain calm in these situations.

 She said, “No, thanks, I’m vegan”.
 I was very proud and said that the cheese was vegetarian and didn’t contain animal rennet.
 And again she said, “No, thanks, I’m vegan”.
 She advised me of how cruel the dairy industry is and explained why.

 My jaw dropped.
 Because like everyone, I was sucked in by ads where ‘happy’ cows were raised in fields, and we milk them for our purpose like they are there just for us to consume.

 I felt guilty for a while, frustrated that I didn’t already know what went on in the dairy industry.